gubnik/gubnik/README.md

 # About me
-Studying computer engineer (BMSTU), C and Java coder.
+Average C and Java coder.
+Author of Pyromancer Minecraft mod.

-Web JavaScript and its consequences has been a disaster for Internet integrity
+> *Web JavaScript and its consequences has been a disaster for Internet integrity*